Worldline EFT treatment of quadratic and cubic gravity theories: Introduction and Motivation

 where $\lambda_{ev}$ is some constant parametrizing the strength of the term in the action.
 This Riemann cubed term of Eq. (\ref{eq:frcubed}) cannot be field redefined away.
 Thus, two seemingly different approaches seem to lead to the same Riemann cubed term, implying a connection between the renormalization program and field redefinition strategies.
-Hence, when added to the EH action, the Riemann cubed term can be a candidate for the first subdominant effect of a low energy limit of a high energy theory of gravity in vacuum.
+Hence, when added to the EH action, the Riemann cubed term can be a candidate for the first subdominant effect of a low-energy limit of a high-energy theory of gravity in vacuum.
 Therefore, in this study, we find the two-particle effective potential, using the WEFT formalism, of the EH action plus the Riemann cubed term, that is

 where $\alpha$ here is a fundamental constant that quantifies the cubic term's strength.
 Non-rotating black hole solutions for this theory were found in \cite{deRham:2020ejn}.
-The slowly rotating solution (along with the cubic odd parity part) was found in \cite{Cano:2021myl}, and perturbations of the rotating solution were studied in \cite{Cano:2023tmv}.
-The Quasi-normal mode frequencies for the non-rotating case for this particular theory and the odd parity part have been recently found in \cite{Silva:2024ffz}.
+The slowly rotating solution (along with the cubic odd parity part) was found in \cite{Cano:2021myl}, and perturbations of the rotating solution, as well as corrections to the quasinormal modes (to the first order in spin) were studied in \cite{Cano:2023tmv}.
+The Quasi-normal mode frequencies for the non-spinning case, as well as the odd parity part, have recently been found in \cite{Silva:2024ffz} for this particular theory.
+Following this, Ref. \cite{Cano:2024ezp} found the corrections to the quasinormal mode overtones for the spinning geometry.
 Recently, Ref. \cite{Glavan:2024cfs} studied the degrees of freedom in this model and found that the theory only carries a spin-2 field but features a preferred frame at short distances, suggesting a possible connection to unknown ultraviolet physics.\\

+{ A post-Minkowskian study using modern scattering amplitude techniques was performed on a variant of the action (\ref{modact1}) in Refs. \cite{Brandhuber:2019qpg,Emond:2019crr} where it was argued that in non-vacuum space-times, there exists another independent combination of Riemann cubed terms which can contribute to the effective potential.
+However, as was mentioned in \cite{Brandhuber:2019qpg}, the three and four point graviton amplitudes of the extra combination vanishes.
+However, it was also argued that the extra combination can affect tidal terms at 5 PN order.
+However, in this study, we consider only BH space-times and therefore will not consider the additional combination.
+The above Refs. calculated the conservative dynamics of a compact binary system.
+Radiative dynamics of the variant of the action (\ref{modact1}) was calculated in Ref. \cite{AccettulliHuber:2020dal}.
+Finally, in Ref. \cite{Liu:2024atc}, constraints were placed on the coefficient $\alpha$ and the coefficient of the extra combination using the GW170608 event. \\